gtancev/gtancev.github.io/_posts/2020-12-30-robust-covariance.md

 ## Introduction

-New technologies like the internet of things combined with artificial intelligence are enablers of interesting applications such as predictive maintenance, i.e., autonomously assessing the condition of equipment in order to estimate when maintenance should be performed.
+Connectivity (i.e., the **internet of things**) combined with **machine learning** are enablers of interesting applications such as **predictive maintenance**, i.e., autonomously assessing the condition of equipment in order to estimate when maintenance should be performed.
 For this purpose, it is important to have mathematical models that can distinguish between "normal" and "non-normal" behavior of the equipment, a task called anomaly detection.
 Equipped with all kinds of sensors, a machine or device can use this collection of sensor data (e.g., temperature, fan speed, pressure, flow rate, etc.) to assess its state and call for service if necessary; the more its behavior deviates from its reference state just after fabrication, the more it will need maintenance.

 ## Mahalanobis Distance

 In statistics, deviation can be assessed by the $Z$-score.
-The generalization of the $Z$-score for a point $x$ in the case of a $p$-dimensional multi-variate probability distribution with some mean $\mu$ and covariance matrix $\Sigma$ is known as Mahalanobis distance $d$, which is given by Eq. \ref{Mahalanobis}.
+The generalization of the $Z$-score for a point $x$ in the case of a $p$-dimensional multi-variate probability distribution with some mean $\mu$ and covariance matrix $\Sigma$ is known as **Mahalanobis distance** $d$, which is given by Eq. \ref{Mahalanobis}.

 \begin{equation}
 d = \sqrt{(x - \mu)^T \Sigma^{-1} (x - \mu)}